opencube-horizon/pproc-workflow/README.md

 ## Build Docker Image

-The building of the docker image requires ssh keys to ECMWF's bitbucket and github repositories to be set up.
-The ssh-agent should then be started and these keys should be added to the agent.
+The building of the docker image requires ssh keys to ECMWF's bitbucket and github repositories and these keys should be added using `ssh-add` to the `ssh-agent` key manager.
+The image also access to ECMWF's MARS client for retrieving the required sample data from the MARS archive.

+To create the sample data file run the `docker/request.sh` script, which will generate the data file `extreme_167.grib` inside the `docker` subdirectory.
 The docker image can then be built by running
 ```
 DOCKER_BUILDKIT=1 docker build --ssh default . -t repository:tag --format docker
 ```